 The Company’s Control Framework is included within the Committee’s responsibilities.
 The Committee shall:

-- Ensure that management’s approach to maintaining an effective internal control framework, including over external parties such as contractors and advisers and including related party transactions is sound;
+- Ensure that management to develop and maintain an effective internal control framework, including over external parties such as contractors and advisers and including related party transactions is sound;

-- Determine that management has in place relevant policies and procedures, and procedures, and that these are periodically reviewed and updated;
+- Determine that management has in place relevant policies and procedures and are periodically reviewed and updated;

 - Determine that the appropriate processes are in place for management to exercise delegated authorities including review of the Delegations Policy;